Analysis | When did the Jan. 6 rally become a march to the Capitol?

 The second was that there were enough people at the Capitol that afternoon to overwhelm the Capitol Police who were protecting the building and force their way inside.
-Had two dozen people showed up on Capitol Hill on Jan.
-6 to protest the counting of electoral votes in the presidential election, there’s no violence and the five people killed that day are still alive.
+Had two dozen people shown up Jan.
+6 to protest the counting of electoral votes in the presidential election, there’s no violence and the police officer and four others who died that day would likely still be alive.

-While presenting their case that Trump incited the day’s violence at the former president’s impeachment trial on Wednesday, House impeachment manager Stacey Plaskett raised an intriguing point.
-At some point, the decision was made to direct attendees at the rally outside of the White House toward the Capitol that day, ensuring a critical mass of people which might not otherwise have been there.
+While presenting their case that Trump incited the day’s violence at the former president’s impeachment trial on Wednesday, House impeachment manager Del.
+Stacey Plaskett (D-Virgin Islands) raised an intriguing point.
+At some point, the decision was made to direct attendees at the rally outside of the White House toward the Capitol that day, ensuring a critical mass of people that might not otherwise have been there.
 Why?
 When did that particular decision emerge?

 A review of the available evidence and prior reporting indicates how that plan was developed — but not necessarily who made it.